-Dark chocolate, walnuts, and bourbon whiskey come together with maple-candied bacon to create the manliest, most decadent batch of brownies you’ll ever eat!
+Dark chocolate and bourbon whiskey come together with maple-candied bacon to create the manliest, most decadent batch of walnut brownies you’ll ever eat!
 They’re perfect for the men in your life with both a killer sweet tooth and a fine palate!

-Call me stereotypical if you want, but I think even the title screams “manly!”
+Call me stereotypical if you want, but I think even the title of this brownie recipe screams “manly!”

 Of course, that shouldn’t stop any of you ladies out there from eating them.
 Devouring them, even.